claroline/doc/fr/admin/oauth/facebook.md

 Complétez le **Security Check**.

-Your App is now created!
+Votre App est créée à présent!
 Copy the App ID and App Secret from the Dashboard page You can paste them to Claroline: Administration -> Platform Settings -> Oauth -> Facebook App ID and Secret

 Now you need to configure your app.
 Go to Settings and in the Basic tab provide a valid Contact Email and click on Save Changes Fill contact email Go to the Advanced tab and scroll down to Client OAuth Settings.
 Enable the option Embedded Browser OAuth Login and in the Valid OAuth redirect URIs enter the following URL: